PhysicalBit7/notes/docs/OOP/26_Inheritance.md

 ![:scale Base and derived class., 80%]({{site.baseurl}}/assets/CS50pics/Inheritance/base_and_derived_class_diagram.svg )

-The _physical object_ for a derived class object includes .blue[_all parts_] of the base class, even though the `private` base class members are not directly accessible to derived class methods.
+The _physical object_ for a derived class object includes _all parts_ of the base class, even though the `private` base class members are not directly accessible to derived class methods.

 ---